-1. How did your story with coffee start?
+1. As our Founder, how did your coffee story start?

 I grew up in Tokyo and moved to Los Angeles after high school for college.
-During my six years living in LA, Starbucks expanded in the States rapidly, and I was one of the biggest fans.
+During my six years living in LA, Starbucks expanded in the States rapidly.
+At the time, I was one of the biggest fans.
 I used to buy all kinds of tumblers, mugs, and even plain white plates with Starbucks logo on the bottom!!

 2. What was the pivot for you to start % Arabica?